pranigopu/pranigopu.github.io/docs/philosophy/epistemology/1-key-concepts-in-epistemology.md

 # Basic concepts in cognition
 ## Irreducible
-If a thing X is irreducible in terms of another thing Y, then X does not contain or cannot be broken down to Y. X and Y here can be similar or the same thing, ex. the same concept, category, etc. For example, if an idea is irreducible in terms of ideas, it means the idea cannot be broken into further ideas, i.e. it is a basis of ideas.
+If a thing X is irreducible in terms of another thing Y, then X does not contain or cannot be broken down to Y. X and Y here can be similar or the same thing, e.g. the same concept, category, etc. For example, if an idea is irreducible in terms of ideas, it means the idea cannot be broken into further ideas, i.e. it is a basis of ideas.
 In general, when I say X is irreducible, I only mean irreducible in terms of the genus that X falls under.

 ## Conscious unit
 Any part of active consciousness, such as a sensation, perception, concept, thought, emotion, etc.